Guizmus/sd-training-intro/README.md

 If the pictures that were fuzzy start to show your trained concept, then your concept is bleeding into the model, meaning it will start to show up without being prompted for.
 This means you need to add better regularization data.

 # Evaluating the training
-Once you are done training, you will have one or more checkpoints to compare, at different epochs trained.
+Once you are done training, you will have one or more ***checkpoints*** to compare, at different ***epochs*** trained.
-Load those up into your UI, and use the X/Y/Z plot feature, in order to compare the quality of each checkpoint on the same prompt and seed.
+Load those up into your UI, and use the X/Y/Z plot feature, in order to compare the quality of each ***checkpoint*** on the same prompt and seed.
-Prompt all the tokens you tried to train on, rate the quality of each, try to detect any bias.
+Prompt all the ***tokens*** you tried to train on, rate the quality of each, try to detect any ***bias***.
 Depending on those results, you may want to modify your dataset :
-- If your concept does show correctly, but the face or some specific features are of poor quality, include some more close up pictures of those features.
+- If your ***concept*** does show correctly, but the face or some specific features are of poor quality, include some more close up pictures of those features.
-- If your concept shows but has some strange burned outline, and feels too similar to your dataset, you have overtrained.
+- If your ***concept*** shows but has some strange burned outline, and feels too similar to your dataset, you have overtrained.
 You may want to look for duplicates in your dataset that would present the features that start to burn first, and add more variety on it.
 Sometimes, this means just removing a picture.
-- If your concept shows unprompted, you want to add or improve your regularization data.
+- If your ***concept*** shows unprompted, you want to add or improve your regularization data.
-- If your concept has most of the time some specific feature you don't want, look for examples of this feature in the dataset.
-Either remove those pictures, or add another token in the caption to describe that bias.
+- If your ***concept*** has most of the time some specific feature you don't want, look for examples of this feature in the dataset.
+Either remove those pictures, or add another token in the caption to describe that ***bias*** and diverge the ***attention*** to it.

 # Terminology

 Term | Meaning
 -- | --
+Attention | Each step of the training, a batch of pictures is trained, and the weights of the model move a little.
+Those changes happen slower or faster, depending on the learning rate you use.
+This "budget" of changes that could happen on a single step is called Attention.
 Bias | Tendency of a model to give out specific features without prompting for them.
 For example a woman in a Disney model has a "princess" bias.
 Some can be worked on, but some are inherent to the chosen concept.
 Bleeding | When your concept shows unprompted, it has "bled" into the rest of the model.
 It needs more Regularisation data.
 Caption | A list of tokens to describe a picture.
 Usually stored in a text file named the same as the picture, or put as the filename of the picture.